"Hallelujah" in Pop Culture

 Maybe there's a God above

-But all I ever learned from love
+All I ever learned from love

 Was how to shoot at someone who outdrew you